-- Affirmed the appropriateness of the general methodology currently used to measure food insecurity.
+- Affirmed that the general methodology used to measure food insecurity is appropriate.

-- Suggested several ways in which the methodology might be refined (contingent on confirmatory research).
-ERS has recently published technical research reports on potential refinements and is continuing to conduct research on these issues.
+- Suggested several ways to refine the methodology (contingent on additional research).
+ERS published technical research reports on potential refinements and continues to conduct research on these issues.
 See:

 - Food insecurity—the condition assessed in the food security survey and represented in USDA food security reports—is a household-level economic and social condition of limited or uncertain access to adequate food.

 - Hunger is an individual-level physiological condition that may result from food insecurity.

 The word "hunger," the panel stated in its final report, "...should refer to a potential consequence of food insecurity that, because of prolonged, involuntary lack of food, results in discomfort, illness, weakness, or pain that goes beyond the usual uneasy sensation."
 To measure hunger in this sense would require collecting more detailed and extensive information on physiological experiences of individual household members than could be accomplished effectively in the Current Population Survey (CPS).
 The panel recommended, therefore, that new methods be developed to measure hunger and that a national assessment of hunger be conducted using an appropriate survey of individuals rather than a survey of households.